LUT Cube Analyzer Free

 Input chroma vs output chroma · diagonal = no change · above = boost · below = reduce

-- Tag pills — colour-coded labels auto-generated from the analysis (e.g. Warm, Lifted Shadows, Film Emulation, Strong LUT); give an instant fingerprint
+- Tag pills — colour-coded fingerprint labels auto-generated from the analysis (e.g. Warm, Lifted Shadows, Film Emulation, Bleach Bypass, Orange & Teal)

 - Radar chart — six axes scored 0–100: Strength, Contrast, Saturation, Warmth, Green Push, Smoothness